Last Updated on

 Lots of silly conversations.
 It was a success…

 Teen Moodiness to Meltdowns in 30 Seconds Flat

 In what seemed like a thirty second window of time, my oldest daughter shifted.
 She was suddenly sucked into the cyclone of teen mood swings.

 Her face changed… she was no longer laughing at my stories about how Aunty Jamie used to be obsessed with Davy Jones from The Monkees…

 Anyone?
 Anyone?
 Bueller?
 Nobody cares?

 Ok… apparently my cousins, my sisters and I had strange taste in entertainment.
-We still had tons of fun.
+We still had tons of fun growing up.